PBorocz/coctione_libri/README.md

   - Scoring metrics obo "Quality" of the respective dish and "Complexity" associated with it's preparation.
   - Any number of "dates cooked" (I like to track when and how often I've cooked something).

-- Developed with 12-Factor app model in mind (use of private settings.toml and environment variables through [DynaConf](https://www.dynaconf.com/) library.
+- Developed with 12-Factor app model in mind, ie. private settings.toml and .envrc with [DynaConf](https://www.dynaconf.com/) library).

 - My personal production deployment is:
   - Server hosting on [Render](https://render.com) (primarily due to it's trivially simple deployment model and reasonable pricing model).